ihidzhov/cache-db/README.md

 ## Description

 In memory server to store data in palin text format, with key and values, TTL option and some statistics.
-It can me used as just cache server, or in memory database.
+It can br used as just cache server, or in memory database.
 Data can be retreived as plain/text or application/json response.

 ## Getting Started